Get the Desktop App for Battle.net Now

 When you complete certain heroic tasks in Diablo III, you won’t just receive gold, treasure, or the satisfaction of spilling the blood of your enemies.
 You’ll also unlock an achievement, a measure of your prowess in gameplay.

-Achievements are usually unlocked from important, unique, or challenging tasks, like killing a monster in a more difficult way, finishing an Act, or completing the game on a higher difficulty level.
-Each achievement you unlock is worth a certain number of points, so you can measure your current progress against all of the challenges in Diablo III.
+Achievements are usually unlocked by overcoming important, unique, or challenging tasks, like killing a monster in a more difficult way, finishing an Act, or completing the game on a higher difficulty level.
+The major tasks you complete are either valued at a certain number of points or tracked as a challenge worth no points (but worth glory and bragging rights).
+On consoles, your points correspond to Xbox LIVE Achievments and PSN Trophies; on PC, your points are viewable through Battle.net.

-If you want to see what you've accomplished or look for future challenges, check the in-game achievements menu (default key “Y”) for a full achievement list.
-Achievements are shared across the characters on your account; any achievement you unlock can be viewed with all of your characters.
+If you want to see what you've accomplished or look for future challenges, check the in-game achievements menu (PC: "Y" Key) for a full achievement list.
+Achievements are shared across all of your characters.

 Unlocking certain achievements will provide you with new patterns and accents for your banner, a battle standard that you can customize to show your accomplishments to other players in game.